NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 I found several serious problems with ETCB(if interested please visit it from the link in the front page), and Swarm Robotics is just much more intuitive, suitable for OOP(C#) and flexible.

-So, I came back to my initial coding style along with some souvenirs from each TECThniques.
+So, I came back to my initial coding style along with some souvenirs from each techniques.
 Hopefully, this archiTECTutre called Template Entity Component Task(TECT) would be my final habitat.

 ## Template Entity Component Task(TECT)